fetchai/docs-archived/etch-language-guide/docs/memory.md

 This is highly uneconomical.
 Every aggregate value for a single `State` accumulates upon a ledger shard.
 Furthermore, multiple `States` take up multiple shards.

 Data is chargeable per lane in order to disincentivize code like the above which can slow the network.
-The current maximum lanes allowed is 5.
+The current maximum lanes is configurable.

 There are better approaches to the voting problem.
 For example, by encapsulating the data with a `Map` like this: